 - Develop and present case studies to illustrate how these farmers became engaged in restoring floodplains

 - Investigate the challenges, motivations and barriers to changes in floodplain recovery and maintenance

 - Provide recommendations on how to help farmers to transition toward more agroecological farming

-These objectives will be met through the identification and exploration of existing case studies, the co-ordination of scoping workshops with farmers and stakeholders, and the development and testing of new case studies that will lead to further impactful resources.
+These objectives were met through the identification and exploration of existing case studies, the co-ordination of scoping workshops with farmers and stakeholders, and the development and testing of new case studies.

-Funded by the Government’s Green Recovery Challenge and through partnership with the Wildfowl and Wetland Trust, FWAG, and the Floodplains Meadow Partnership, this project will run over a period of seven months, from September 2022 to March 2023.
-It will be led by Chris Short, who will work alongside Jane Mills, Dr Charlotte Chivers, Honor Mackley-Ward, and Bee Ray-Smallcalder.
+Funded by the Government’s Green Recovery Challenge and through partnership with the Wildfowl and Wetland Trust, FWAG, and the Floodplains Meadow Partnership, the project will ran over a period of seven months, from September 2022 to March 2023.
+Led by Charlotte Chivers, the CCRI team also included Chris Short, Honor Mackley-Ward, Bee Ray-Smallcalder and Jane Mills.